xsolla/currency-number-format/README.md

 Copy the JSON file into your project or use npm/bower package manager:

-- Execute the following command: `npm install number-format` or `bower install number-format`
+- Execute the following command: `npm install currency-number-format` or `bower install currency-number-format`

 ## Usage